 Below are my nine steps to purchasing a home.

 When you're ready to get started, just contact me here or e-mail me at .
-I'm glad to address any questions you have regarding this information.
+I'm glad to address questions you have regarding this information.

-Step 1 – Prepare to purchase
+Step 1 – Get ready to purchase a home

 This is where Larissa Rubijevsky comes in.